Front yard of a home with colourful shrubs, bright lawn, and tidy entryway showing curb appeal in every season.

 Winter Curb Appeal

 Lighting becomes even more critical in winter, when showings often take place in the late afternoon or evening.
 Warm, working lights at the door, along paths, and near house numbers create both safety and a welcoming atmosphere.
-Combined with a brightly painted front door or a simple wreath, they turn the entry into a focal point against the snow.
+Combined with a brightly painted front door or a simple wreath, they turn the entryway into a focal point against the snow.

 Winter greenery adds life when flowers are out of season.
 Potted evergreens, spruce tips, or even a few cut branches in a planter bring texture and colour to the front step.
 Keeping the mailbox and house numbers clean and visible is equally important, especially when snowbanks pile up at the street.